dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0501.md

 ## 0501.
 Dimensions

+5.1 Dimensionless groups

+139

+5.2 One dimensionless group

+147

+5.3 More dimensionless groups

+152

+5.4 Temperature and charge

+165

+5.5 Atoms, molecules, and materials

+175

+5.6 Summary and further problems

+192

+In 1906, Los Angeles received 540 millimeters of precipitation (rain, snow, sleet, and hail).

+Is this rainfall large or small?

+On the one hand, 540 is a large number, so the rainfall is large.
+On the other hand, the rainfall is also 0.00054 kilometers, and 0.00054 is a tiny number, so the rainfall is small.
+These arguments contradict each other, so at least one must be wrong.
+Here, both are nonsense.

+A valid argument comes from a meaningful comparison — for example, comparing 540 millimeters per year with worldwide average rainfall — which we estimated in Section 3.4.3 as 1 meter per year.
+In comparison to this rainfall, Los Angeles in 1906 was dry.
+Another meaningful comparison is with the average rainfall in Los Angeles, which is roughly 350 millimeters per year.
+In comparison, 1906 was a wet year in Los Angeles.

+In the nonsense arguments, changing the units of length changed the result of the comparison.
+In contrast, the meaningful comparisons are independent of the system of units: No matter what units we select for length and time, the ratio of rainfalls does not change.
+In the language of symmetry, which we met in Chapter 3, changing units is the symmetry operation, 2014-09-02 10:51:35 UTC / rev 78ca0ee9dfae

 and meaningful comparisons are the invariants.
 They are invariant because they have no dimensions.
 When there is change, look for what does not change: Make only dimensionless comparisons.

 This criterion is necessary for avoiding nonsense; however, it is not sufficient.
 To illustrate the difficulty, let's compare rainfall with the orbital speed of the Earth.
 Both quantities have dimensions of speed, so their ratio is invariant under a change of units.
 However, judging the wetness or dryness of Los Angeles by comparing its rainfall to the Earth's orbital speed produces nonsense.